 Overview

-Donald was first recognised by the legal directories early in his career, in 2011, when he was described as a “real rising star”.
-In the most recent directories he has been ranked as a Leading Junior variously in Chancery Commercial, Commercial, Company and Restructuring/Insolvency, with comments that have been just as positive with feedback including:
+Donald has been recognised by the legal directors for many years.
+In the most recent directors, he has been ranked in Chancery Commercial, Commercial, Company and Restructuring/Insolvency, with feedback including:

 Areas of expertise